 Manual (hand) timing, completely separate and independent of the electronic timing, must be used for all competitions listed in the FIS Calendar.
-Stopwatches or hand operated battery powered timers that are installed at both the start and the finish and capable of expressing times to at least 1/100th (0.01) precision qualify as proper hand timing devices.
-They must be synchronised prior to the start of each run, preferably with the same time-of-day as system A and system B. Printed records, either automatic or hand-written, of recorded hand times must be immediately available at the start and at the finish.
+Stopwatches or hand operated battery powered timers that are installed at both the Start and the Finish and capable of expressing the time of day to at least 1/100th (0.01) precision qualify as proper hand timing devices.
+They must be synchronised prior to the start of the first run, with the same time-of-day as system A and system B (see art.
+611.2.1).
+Printed records, either automatic or hand-written, of recorded hand times must be immediately available at the start and at the finish.